-20 In th ne event of an unexpected interruption to your electricity supply, what is the most
+20 In th In the event of an unexpected interruption to your electricity supply, what is the most

-imp ortant
+imp mportant

-info rmation that you wish to receive?
+nformation that you wish to receive?
 Do not prompt, select all that apply.

 0 Accurate time power will be restored

 0 Reason for fault

 0 That they know the problem and that it is being fixed

 0 Other (specify)

 0 No information required